Assessment and Approvals of Foster Carers

 Other convictions will not necessarily preclude an application, but this will depend on the seriousness of the offence and how long ago it was committed.
 All such cases will be referred to the Fostering Service Manager who may also consult the Agency Decision Maker.

 Applicants may own their own home or live in rented accommodation.

 They will need living and sleeping accommodation appropriate to the number and ages of the children they are seeking to foster.
 They must be able to offer separate bedrooms for each unrelated foster child.
 Only in exceptional circumstances would sharing bedrooms be allowed and this would NEVER be with adult sons or daughters of the foster carer.

 It is important that the home environment is child-friendly, welcoming to children, safe and meets reasonable levels of hygiene.

-All applicants will have a safety check on their home undertaken by a trained safety assessor.
+All applicants will have a safety check on their home undertaken by a supervising social worker.
 This will include the outdoor space, animals (including the sleeping and toileting arrangements for any pet) and the holding of any firearms.

 10.11 Child Care Experience